secretlyUnhinged/100-days-of-code/log.md

 **Thoughts:** uses hashSet to keep track in the window+ sliding window(remove i-k elt if window size>k). second problem just uses sliding window(compute first k sum then slide the window, find max sum then return avg of max sum).
 **Link(s) to work**

+### Day 13: August 31,2025(Sunday)

+**Today's Progress**: maximum subarray with equal products, did linux commands

+**Thoughts:** one thing to look out for is the max lcm possible. looked into 2 different solutions, more abouth number theory than code. need to do more linux

+**Link(s) to work**https://github.com/MaheshShukla1/Linux-Basics-to-Advanced-Complete-Commands-Scripting-System-Administration-Guide/wiki/Linux%E2%80%90cheatsheet

+### Day 13: August 31,2025(Sunday)

+**Today's Progress**: maximum subarray with equal products

+**Thoughts:** one th